Welcome to Arthuriana.

 into three sections accessible from the menu on the left.
 Although a

-brief list of some of my recent publications is included below, more
+brief list of some of my recent publications (largely written under a former nom de plume) is included below, more

 information is provided in the Recent Publications